1943 Michigan Wolverines football team

 The 1943 Michigan Wolverines football team represented the University of Michigan in the 1943 Big Ten Conference football season.
 Fritz Crisler, in his sixth year as head coach, led the team to an 8–1 record and a tie with Purdue for the Western Conference championship.
-The team was ranked #3 in the final AP Poll behind Notre Dame and the Iowa Pre-Flight School.
+The team was ranked No. 3 in the final AP Poll behind Notre Dame and the Iowa Pre-Flight School.
+(It was ranked No. 2 by Litkenhous.)
 Michigan outscored its opponents 302 to 73 in nine games.
 The team's total of 302 points (33.5 points per game) was the highest point total for a Michigan team since the 1917 team scored 304 points in 10 games (30.4 points per game).
 Defensively, the team held every opponent, except Notre Dame, to seven or fewer points.

 After opening the season with three consecutive victories, the Wolverines lost to Notre Dame by a 35–12 score in game matching teams ranked #1 and #2 in the AP Poll.
 In the fifth game of the season, the team responded with a 49-6 victory over a Minnesota team ranked #11 by the AP.
 The game marked the worst defeat to that time in the history of the Minnesota football program and Michigan's first victory over the Golden Gophers since 1932.
 The Wolverines finished the season with a 45–7 victory over Ohio State—the largest margin of victory in the Michigan–Ohio State football rivalry since Michigan's 86–0 victory in 1902.

 At the end of the season, several Michigan players received individual honors.
 Despite missing the last three games of the season due to military service, fullback Bill Daley finished seventh in the voting for the Heisman Trophy and was selected as consensus All-American.
 Daley led the team in both rushing and scoring, totaling 817 rushing yards and 59 points in six games.
 Daley gained 216 of his rushing yards in Michigan's 21–7 over Northwestern.

 Bob Wiese, who played at quarterback and fullback, was selected by his teammates as the most valuable player on the 1943 team and finished in a tie for second in voting for the Chicago Tribune Silver Football trophy presented to the most valuable player in the Western Conference.
 Right tackle Merv Pregulman was also selected as a first-team All-American by Collier's Weekly and Stars & Stripes. center Fred Negus was also selected as a first-team All-Western Conference player.